ashraf-boop/Kaggle-Competition-ForestFire/README.md

 * **Dataset Profile:** Train Dataset [221 rows x 37]
 * **Key Observations:**
     * High correlation detected between numerical feature clusters.
-    * July, August and September have increasing number of forest fires recorded in the given data.
+    * June to September have increasing number of forest fires recorded in the given data.
     * Higher amount of forest fires have been observed from hour 16:00 - 24:00 and at 1:00 AM from the recorded data.

 ![Forest Fires Observed](images/ForestFireRecordedTime.png)